 Research Interest Groups

 With faculty-driven interest, the GGI sponsors multiple university-wide Research Interest Groups (RIGs) that are designed to foster cross-cutting interdisciplinary research.
 RIGs meet regularly to share research interests and exchange ideas.
 Products from RIGs include mini-symposiums or workshops, new collaborations, and collaborative grant proposals.
-RIGS are open to faculty, staff, postdocs, and graduate students.Evolution and Comparative Genetics & Genomics
+RIGS are open to faculty, staff, postdocs, and graduate students.Evolutionary and Comparative Genetics & Genomics

 Members of the Cell and Developmental Genetics and Genomics (CDGG) RIG are interested in genotype-phenotype studies, using both quantitative genetics and systems biology approaches.Genetics and Genomics of Plant and Animal Breeding